clearpath-docs/moose-sphinx-tutorials/doc/MooseUpdate.rst

 --------------------

 Each Moose leaves the factory already configured to pull packages from http://packages.ros.org as well as http://packages.clearpathrobotics.com.
-To update your package and download new package versions, simply run:
+To update your package and download new package versions make sure that Moose is connected to the internet and run the following commands:

 .. code-block:: bash